Nietzsche’s Pragmatic Genealogy of Justice

 Examines Nietzsche’s view that the ideal of justice is a contingent political development emerging only when parties of roughly equal power need a system of exchange and requital to avoid mutually assured destruction, meaning the applicability of norms of justice is originally tied to distributions of power.
 This perspective reframes justice as a human-made solution to the recurring problem of social order.
 Understanding these origins vindicates justice as an indispensable invention for social life.

-genealogy, genealogical method, power, political philosophy, 19th century, justice
+genealogy, power, political philosophy, 19th century, justice, Nietzsche